aromanino/apiextender/README.md

 module.exports = plugins;
 ```

-now shutdown and restart your application to apply plugin function extension and make the same test with curl.
+now shutdown and restart your application (or invoke apiextender.install) to apply plugin function extension and make the same test with curl.
 You can see that original endpoint
 is not executed and overridden by extension plugin function:
 ```shell
  $ curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://hostname/overrideOriginal